 The best option to explore South Africa is without any doubt with a rental car.
-We did a road trip in South Africa in 2017 starting in Johannesburg and heading down to Cape Town.
+We did a road trip around South Africa in 2017 starting in Johannesburg and heading down to Cape Town.
 A search on the internet will give you a massive amount of itineraries to do so that’s not what I want to focus on in this article.
-Instead I will share some tips that can make your vacation better.
+Instead I will share some tips that can make your road South African road trip better.
 After all you better leave well prepared and then we’re here to help.

-These things will ensure you get a smooth road trip in South Africa and you can enjoy every moment of this beautiful country!
+These tips will ensure you get a smooth road trip through South Africa and you can enjoy every moment of this beautiful country!

 Google Maps works perfectly fine as a GPS in South Africa.
 You can download the maps of the areas you will be driving locally on your phone.
 This will limit the amount of data that you will use.
 Once you have the maps downloaded locally you would actually be able to use the navigation without a data connection but enabling the data connection will give you some advantages: